Patrick C. Stoliker

 Stoliker is the author of several technical papers.
 He received the NASA Exceptional Service Medal for his contributions to flight control system development in 1999, and was the recipient of the NASA Outstanding Leadership Medal in 2009.

-Stoliker earned a Bachelor of Science in Aerospace Engineering from the University of Southern California, Los Angeles, in 1978 and a Master of Science in Aeronautics and Astronautics from Stanford University, Palo Alto, Calif., in 1979.
+Stoliker earned a Bachelor of Science in Aerospace Engineering from the University of Southern California, Los Angeles, in 1978 and a Master of Science in Aeronautics and Astronautics from Stanford University, Palo Alto, CA, in 1979.